 Cost of Attendance

-Tuition rates and all fees are subject to change at any time without prior notice by action by the Board of Regents or of the Texas Legislature.
+Tuition rates and all fees are subject to change at any time without prior notice by action of the Board of Regents or of the Texas Legislature.
 Payments for tuition, fees, and room and board should be made to Texas Woman’s University and should be addressed to the:

 Office of the Bursar